 Coastal zones are vulnerable to adverse impacts from inundation and erosion hazards.
-The extent of these hazards zone is expected to increase in the future and exacerbated by climate change.
+The extent of the hazard zone is expected to increase in the future and be exacerbated by climate change.

 Despite the uncertainty surrounding the magnitude and extent of the adverse impact of combined sea level rise and storm surge, early consideration of coastal hazards and the adaptation and management of appropriate planning responses can provide economic, environmental and social benefits.